Haines House

 The Altoona Area Historical Society is looking into the possibility of purchasing the historic Thomas E. Haines house one block east of the museum.

 The house is the most historically significant home in Altoona.
 It was built by Haines, an early Altoona resident, and businessman.
-The original rot iron fence still encloses the property today.
+The original wrought iron fence still encloses the property today.
 Haines may be best known for donating the land to the city of Altoona to be used as a park, which now bears his name.
 He also served as the second Mayor of Altoona and operated a tile and brick factory, as well as a grain elevator.

 Haines was not the only prominent occupant of the home.
 Dr. William Carpenter and his wife Lenora lived there and used part of the first floor as Dr. Carpenter’s office.
 A side entrance for patients to enter the office still remains.
 In addition to serving as the town physician/surgeon, Dr. Carpenter also served as Polk County Coroner (1917-1918, 1929-1936), and briefly served as Mayor of Altoona in 1934.